 5. Determine the value of the transfer in Canadian dollars.

-6. The full gross withdrawal including the withholding tax is included as Canadian income with a deduction referencing a section 60(j)(ii) transfer.
+6. The full gross withdrawal, including the withholding tax, is included as Canadian income with a deduction referencing a section 60(j)(ii) transfer.
 This results in no additional tax liability to Canada.

 7. The 20% withholding tax paid to the IRS in point number “3” above may be claimed as a foreign tax credit (FTC) for Canadian tax purposes.
 FTCs require a more detailed explanation.?

 The withholding tax paid to the IRS that is claimed as a foreign tax credit in Canada requires the advice of a tax practitioner.
 Generally, the taxes paid in the US can be used to reduce the tax liability in Canada.
-However, since the concept of FTCs are multi-faceted, it can take several years of claiming credits to attempt to recoup the initial 20% withholding tax that was paid.
+However, since FTCs are multi-faceted, it can take several years of claiming credits to attempt to recoup the initial 20% withholding tax that was paid.

 What about the reverse, transferring from an RRSP/LIRA to an IRA?